 1. Editor's Pick: Neiko 1/2" Drive Premium Breaker Bar

-The 180-degree head works at any angle, allowing you to reach tricky areas while maintaining good leverage.
+The 180-degree head works at any angle, allowing you to reach tricky areas with maximum leverage.
 This breaker bar meets or exceeds ANSI standards ASME B107.110-2012 and its mirror chrome finish helps prevent corrosion.
 Look for it to make appearances in future how-to articles.

 - 1/2″ drive

 - 180-degree flexible head constructed from forged and heat treated chromoly

 - Meets or exceeds ANSI standards ASME B107.110-2012

 - Mirror chrome finish